 Rain, Sand and Dust Covers

-Weather sealing on camera bodies gets better every year but unless you are buying a dedicated underwater camera you should still use some kind of camera cover in certain situations.
-Torrential rain is the obvious example, but sand and dust in your lens’ focus barrel or zoom gearing can easily cause a trip to the service centre.
-There’s nothing worse than hearing sand grinding away at the inside of your precious lens every time you rotate the zoom ring, it’s like fingernails on a chalk board for me!
+Weather sealing on camera bodies gets better yearly, but unless you buy a dedicated underwater camera, you should still use some camera cover in certain situations.
+Torrential rain is the obvious example, but sand and dust in your lens’ focus barrel or zoom gearing can easily cause a trip to the service center.
+There’s nothing worse than hearing sand grinding away at the inside of your precious lens every time you rotate the zoom ring; it’s like fingernails on a chalkboard for me!

-Over the years, I’ve tried lot of different camera covers and I’ve narrowed things down to three specific ones that I now recommend to people.
-These are the Think Tank Photo Hydrophobia, Think Tank Emergency Rain Cover, and the Peak Design Camera Cover and the Vortex Storm Jacket.
-One isn’t really better than the other, it really depends on the situation that you’re likely to find yourself in.
-Each one has pro and cons which I’ll talk through below.
+Over the years, I’ve tried a lot of different camera covers.
+The three that I most often recommend to people are the Think Tank Photo Hydrophobia, Think Tank Emergency Rain Cover, and the Peak Design Camera Cover.
+One isn’t better than the other, it depends on the situation you’re likely to find yourself in.